greatest-ape/OctaSine/README.md

 * The name OctaSine comes from the four stereo sine-wave operators

 ## Installation

+Only tested on macOS but should work on other platforms.

 After cloning the repository and installing the rust compiler (including a nightly toolchain), build and install by running: